Kreeger Museum

 Art museum in Washington, D.C.

 The Kreeger Museum is a modern and contemporary non-profit art museum located in Washington, D.C., United States.
-It is located on Foxhall Road, one of the residential neighborhoods of the city, in the former home of Carmen and David Lloyd Kreeger, pillars of the Washington D.C. arts and cultural community, and it contains the art collection of nineteenth- and twentieth-century paintings and sculpture they acquired from 1952 to 1988.
+It is located on Foxhall Road, one of the residential neighborhoods of the city, in the former home of Carmen and David Lloyd Kreeger and it contains the art collection of nineteenth- and twentieth-century paintings and sculpture they acquired from 1952 to 1988.

 Architecture

-The building, among Washington's premier modern mansions, was designed in 1963 by Pritzker Prize winning architect Philip Johnson (known for building in the "International Style" at that time), together with Richard Foster, and sits on five and a half wooded acres in Northwest DC.
+The building was designed in 1963 by Pritzker Prize winning architect Philip Johnson (known for building in the "International Style" at that time), together with Richard Foster, and sits on five and a half wooded acres in Northwest DC.

-The design brief was for a private residence that, one day, would become a museum harbouring the extensive art collection acquired by the Kreegers.
+The design brief was for a private residence that, one day, would become a museum harbouring the art collection acquired by the Kreegers.
 The building served as the Kreeger home from 1967 to 1990.
 On June 1, 1994, the Kreeger Museum opened to the public.

 My thoughts about the house today have not changed since it was first conceived.
 I believe it answered perfectly the program set forth by the Kreegers.
 Its monumentality is as correct and current today as it was when built.
 To the mantle of public leadership that he assumed so willingly.
 To the long-range vision that his home would eventually be a museum, constructed for the delight of generations that would follow his rich and rewarding life.